10 Things You Should Know Before Your First runDisney Race

-Running through the Walt Disney World Resort theme parks in Orlando isn’t just for the fans trying to get to Star Wars Land first thing in the morning—it’s also a major part of any runDisney event.
+Running through the Disneyland or Walt Disney World theme parks isn’t just for fans trying to get to Star Wars Land first thing in the morning—it’s also a major part of any runDisney event.
 Every year, runDisney hosts multiple race weekends with all kinds of exciting themes and unique medals.

 1. RunDisney Race Themes